Help! We’re Married and Have a Problem

 College Park Member

-Dave has been a member of College Park Church for 27 years and previously served as an elder for 9 years.
-He has been serving as a Soul Care Coach for 14 years and is involved in his Small Group.
+Dave has been a member of College Park Church since 1993 and previously served as an elder for 9 years.
+He has been serving as a Soul Care Coach since 2006 and is involved in his Small Group.
 Dave and his wife Dori will be celebrating 45 years of marriage this year.